Sky TV packages explained

 Sky has two ways to offset this cost: 1) Distribute it among all Sky TV customers or 2) Only charge those who want them.
 Happily, Sky has opted for the latter.

-We’ll say again: You need to select The Family Bundle as your base if you want to watch Sky Sports in HD.
+We’ll say again: you need to select the Sky Box Sets Bundle as your base if you want to watch Sky Sports in HD.
 Sky will not take any care whatsoever to inform you that this is the case, so be sure and factor that both into the buying process, and into the ultimate cost.